robinhood/faust/docs/developerguide/overview.rst

 The app configures the Faust instance, and is the entrypoint for just about everything that happens in a Faust instance.
-Consuming/Producing messages, starting streams and actors, etc.
+Consuming/Producing messages, starting streams and agents, etc.

 The app is usually started by ``Worker``, but can also be started alone if less operating system interaction is wanted, like if you want to embed Faust